SingleDreamer/classwork/Stuyablo/2/groupTEEV/README.txt

 Basic Player and Nonplayer Methods
 ==========================
-Attack() - players or ogres will attack one another using their respective attack skills
+Attack() - players or ogres will attack one another using their respective attack skills, this includes the roll for the accuracy part

 status() - Current health of both fighters, and other miscellaneous information.